-This project investigates ways of generating 3D meshes from sound and music with the intention of then printing the resulting form.
+This project investigates mathods of procedurally generating 3D meshes from sound and music with the intention of then printing the resulting form.

 Analogue form is analysed, sound becomes landscape and light through the transformational power of code.
 A mapped terrain of data is encoded in a virtual space then reified and sold.
 Technology territorialzes reality and makes it available for sale in the act of transmution performed by captial on material.

 The result of printing generated white noise with a progressively reduced band-pass filter:

 - Import the PLY and Export an STL from Meshlab

 - click the healing + Update statistics - invalid orientation - normal facing inwards Automatic repair + reply results in a single shell, with no holes

 - use measuring tools to check the minimum wall thickness 0.7mm

 - scale between min and max bounding box sizes 7.5mm - 650 × 350 × 550 mm